vishalbelsare/epymetheus/README.md

 ## Introduction

 ***Epymetheus*** (pronounced as [Epimetheus](https://en.wikipedia.org/wiki/Epimetheus)) is a multi-asset backtesting framework.

 It features an intuitive user API and the analysts can build and try out their trade strategies right away.
-Trade executions of profit-taking and stop-loss are built-in.

 ### Features